darksoil-studio/p2p-shipyard/docs/guides/designing-your-app.md

 # Designing your app

 Holochain apps can include multiple [DNAs](https://developer.holochain.org/build/dnas/).
+DNAs define the rules of the network: which actions are allowed, and which ones are declared invalid.
 When instantiated, each DNA participates in a different network.

 Holochain networks can be: